wp-plugins/sm-sticky-featured-widget/readme.txt

 * demo of activated widget available at http://cpmodlite.smwphosting.com/
 * uses the WP_Query to efficiently grab your sticky posts
 * makes use of new thumbnails and "featured images" for wordpress 2.9.2 and wordpress 3.0

-Features Coming in Version 2:

-* option to disable display of the title, or always show a static title instead of the forced category titles.
+* option to turn on and off the thumbnails
 * option to set the number of posts listed
+* option Only show sticky posts of the post category & sub categories?
+* detect if no featured ads are in category/subcategories and post any featured posts/pages.
+* If no featured ads exist anywhere, display a message indicating no ads have been featured.

+Features Coming in the Next Version Updates:

+* option to disable display of the title, or always show a force title option text regardless of website page type.
+* option to specify "only included" categoires or to "exclude only" certain categories.
+* option to "only feature listed post / page ID's" in the widget
-* option to turn on and off the thumbnails
+* option to turn off the "random" order listing and choose from a dropdown of order types.
+* option to limit the title to X number of characters
+* option to display exceprt up to X number of characters or default to the wordpress excerpt words and length configured.
+* option to enable a jQuery based veritcle sidebar carousel (exact model to be determined).

 Don't forget to rate our plugin so we know how we are doing!